Nov 25, 2025

 |---|---|---|---|

 As you can see, there is no "better" tool than another; the choice depends on what you need to resolve in your company.
-Want to know how people feel?
+Do you want to know how people feel?
 Use a perceived stress test.
-Need to know if there's already an impact on their health?
-A symptom inventory.
-Want to fix the system instead of just helping people survive in it?
+Do you need to know if there is already an impact on their health?
+An inventory of symptoms.
+Do you want to fix the system instead of just helping people survive in it?
 Go for the psychosocial risk questionnaire.

 How to implement a test ethically and effectively

 Launching an initiative to measure stress is much more than choosing a tool.
-The key to success lies in impeccable execution that builds trust from the very beginning.
+The key to success is impeccable execution that builds trust from the very first moment.

-A stress measurement test that is poorly communicated can generate exactly the opposite of what we seek: distrust, anxiety, or the feeling of being under surveillance.
-That's why the process must be as careful and humane as the ultimate goal: to care for your team.
-Let’s think of this not as an audit but as the beginning of an honest conversation about wellness.
+A stress measurement test that is poorly communicated can generate the opposite of what we seek: mistrust, anxiety, or the feeling of being under surveillance.
+Therefore, the process must be as careful and humane as the final goal: caring for your team.
+Let’s think of this not as an audit but as the start of an honest conversation about wellness.

 Communication is the first step